whyboris/utilitarianism.net/content/en/objections-to-utilitarianism/08-cluelessness.md

 If the question is instead asked, “Why think that saving a life has positive expected value?” then one may simply reply: "Why not?
 It's visibly positive, and invisible considerations can hardly be shown to count against it!"

 Granted, cluelessness in the face of massive invisible long-term stakes can be angst-inducing.
 It should make us strongly wish for more information, and motivate us to pursue longtermist investigation if at all possible.
 But if no such investigations prove feasible, we should not mistake this residual feeling of angst for a reason to doubt that we can still be rationally guided by the smaller-scale considerations that we do see.
-To undermine the latter, it is not enough for the skeptic to gesture at the deep unknown.
+To undermine the latter, it's not enough for the skeptic to gesture at the deep unknown.
 Unknowns, as such, are not epistemically undermining (greedily gobbling up all else that is known).
 To undermine an expected value verdict, you need to show that some alternative verdict is epistemically superior.
 Proponents of the epistemic objection, like radical skeptics in many other philosophical contexts, have not done this.[^15]

 ### Premise 3: The Possibility of Moral Cluelessness